inko-lang/inko/docs/source/guides/ffi.md

 ## Functions

-Importing libraries alone isn't useful, so let's define some functions from the libm library and use them.
+Importing libraries alone isn't useful, so let's define bindings for some functions from the libm library and use them.
 Defining the signatures of C functions is done using `fn extern`.
 For example, if we want to use the `ceil()` function from libm, we'd define the signature as follows: